The following info will provide assistance to setup your FLEXlm server.

 VERY IMPORTANT TIPS:

-- Only on Windows XP, run lmgrd.exe.
+- Only on Windows XP, choose lmgrd.exe.
 It does not run correctly on newer Windows versions.

 - When the service starts (starting the service is described in the upcoming steps), there will be two lmgrd_vista.exe processes running (as viewed in the Task Manager when it is showing running processes from all users).
 This is the expected behavior when using a FLEXlm lmgrd version 10.8 and higher as required for starting as a service on Windows Vista/7/8/10/etc. When the lmgrd_vista.exe executable starts, it checks to see if it is starting as a service.
 If it is starting as a service, it spawns another lmgrd_vista.exe process.
 This results in two lmgrd_vista.exe processes.